SolarPerformanceInsight/spi-deploy/README.md

 ## Cluster Setup

-In the `cluset-setup` folder, you'll find the `cluster.yaml` file that was used with ``eksctl create cluster -f cluster.yaml`` to create the initial AWS EKS cluster.
+In the `cluster-setup/` folder, you'll find the `cluster.yaml` file that was used with ``eksctl create cluster -f cluster.yaml`` to create the initial AWS EKS cluster.
 One may need to use ``eksctl utils write-kubeconfig`` with appropriate options to make sure ``kubectl``